Nazarat Taleem

-Nazarat Taleem (Directorate of Education), launched in 1919, is a directorate within the Sadr Anjuman Ahmadiyya, in Pakistan, responsible for the task of formalizing education within schools and colleges of the Ahmadiyya Muslim Community Pakistan.
+Nazarat Taleem (Directorate of Education), established in 1919, is a directorate within the Sadr Anjuman Ahmadiyya in Pakistan.
+It is responsible for administering schools and colleges run by the Ahmadiyya Muslim Community in the country.

 History

-Ahmadiyya Muslim Community has been involved in building educational institutes since 1905.
-Nazarat Taleem (Directorate of Education) one of the ten directorates of Sadr Anjuman Ahmadiyya was created in 1919.The directorate in Qadian, India, ran various educational institutions.
-After partition of the subcontinent the offices were shifted to Pakistan.
+The Ahmadiyya Muslim Community has operated educational institutions since the late nineteenth century.
+Nazarat Taleem, one of several directorates ("Nazarats") of the Sadr Anjuman Ahmadiyya, was created in 1919.
+The directorate, then based in Qadian, India, administered various educational institutions there; following the partition of India in 1947, its offices relocated to Pakistan.